|The Integrated Drawing in 3D CAD|

 So what does the integrated drawing solve?

 So, look at your own PDM and see the mess.
 Look how much it is costing you.
 Do you need a staff of IT folks just to maintain your engineering documentation?
-I using Creo (Pro/e), Catia, NX, Solidworks, Inventor generating massive data.
+Is using Creo (Pro/e), Catia 5, NX, Solidworks or Inventor generating massive data?

 Then think of all the parts that are interrelated.

 The biggest advantage and the biggest weakness of the Pro/e clone is the associativity.

 This promise alone has not delivered and caused chaos in document control

 This is a no brainer for individual designers doing single projects.

 Even in large manufacturing companies many single projects are given to engineers.

 If you have concurrent projects where you have multiple designers working on an assembly.
 The documentation (drawing) being integrated is a just another file that doesn’t need to be maintained.